Edinburg Data Points

 - 1,080 total acres of land

-- 134 acres of land or more available for non-aviation development
+- 550 acres of airport property available for non-aviation development

 - Connected by 5 border points of entry